sekkiat/Coingecko-Hackhathon/README.md

-# Coingecko Hackathon - Market Prediction Platform with CoinGecko MCP
+# Coingecko Hackathon - Market Prediction with CoinGecko MCP
 ## Introduction
 CoinGecko offers one of the largest and most comprehensive datasets in the crypto space.
 For this hackathon, my idea is to utilize the CoinGecko MCP to create a fun and engaging prediction market.
 This could be implemented either as a standalone dApp or as an integrated feature within the CoinGecko app.
 This would enable users to make real-time predictions on market trends and earn rewards for accurate forecasts.
 During my research, I explored various crypto analytics platforms and found that none of them offer this type of prediction based user interaction.
 Therefore, I think that adding such a feature could make CoinGecko more fun and interactive, helping to increase the app’s visibility and boost user engagement.
 If implemented as a standalone dApp, it could also be integrated with smart contracts to automate reward distribution and generate fee based revenue for the platform.